 - Here's a HMW question that won't work well: How might we improve testing and monitoring systems in healthcare?
 This is both too unclear and too broad.
 The question focuses only on the testing and monitoring systems.
 There's no user, much less user need, in the question.
 And the word "healthcare" is fuzzy and vague. - Here's a better example: How might we provide accessible testing and monitoring systems to NCD patients in remote areas?
-Here, both the user and the problem are clear, and the question still leaves plenty of room for a variety of solutions without feeling to unfocused.

-Once you have formulated all your insights as HMW questions, evaluate them to decide which ones to tackle in the Innovation Sprint, which ones to leave aside and to decide if more research is necessary.
+Here, both the user and the problem are clear, and the question still leaves room for a variety of solutions. - Once you have formulated all your insights as HMW questions, evaluate them to decide which ones to tackle in the Ideation Sprint, which ones to leave aside and to decide if more research is necessary.
 During the decision process consider the market demand, which is the willingness of one or more parties to pay for potential solutions, and if any technical or regulatory reasons speak against the HWW questions.

-We call the final HMW questions sub-challenges.
-You may complete a new lab of tomorrow challenge quiz for each sub-challenge to map everything you know about them in one place.
-This will later allow you to compare different sub-challenges and select the most substantiated ones for the Innovation Sprint.
+We call the final HMW questions business opportunities.
+You may complete a new lab of tomorrow challenge quiz for each business opportunity to map everything you know about them in one place.
+This will later allow you to compare different business opportunities and select the most substantiated ones for the Ideation Sprint.